 Marywood College was founded in 1914 and chartered under the laws of the state of Pennsylvania in 1917 as a Catholic College for the higher education of women.
 It was the first Catholic college for women in the state.

-The first college building, now known as the Administration Building, was completed in 1903 when the Congregation of the Sisters, Servants of the Immaculate Heart of Mary, occupied it as the motherhouse of the community, though the real foundations of their college work were laid in 1845 when the Sisterhood was first formed.
+What would become the first college building was constructed between 1900 and 1902.
+The Congregation of the Sisters, Servants of the Immaculate Heart of Mary occupied it as the motherhouse of the community, though the foundations of their college work were laid in 1845 when the Sisterhood was formed.

-A little less than a century later the Sisters undertook the actual foundation of Marywood College which has been an ideal of the institute for previous decades.
+In the early 20th century, the Sisters developed the actual foundation of Marywood College that has been the ideal of the institute ever since.

 The college strives for the excellence and enrichment of living that accrue to young womanhood through liberal education.
 Artistic appreciation is not the least of the abundant fruits of Catholic training.
 Galleries and exhibits, paintings, etchings, sculpture, music, literature, all the fine arts are are in their true home at Marywood, for it is a well known fact that Catholic culture is a gracious fostering mother of art.